ualsg/ualsg.netlify.app/content/opportunities/ads/2021-04-postdoc/index.md

 Your key responsibilities will be:

-- Conducting research activities.
+- Conducting and leading research activities.
 - Development of software tools.
 - Collaboration with other researchers and coordination.
 - Exploring new research directions and experimenting with new datasets and technologies.
-- Assisting the PI in various activities in the research group and project such as supervision/mentorship of students, management, and assisting with funding applications.
+- Assisting the PI in various activities in the research group and project such as supervision/mentorship of other researchers and students, management, and assisting with funding applications.
 - Preparation of publications and managing other forms of research output such as software and data.

 ### Required qualifications

 You should demonstrate that you possess:

-- A degree :mortar_board: in a related discipline from a reputable university.
-Current students are eligible to apply as well, provided that they are in the final stage of their studies and that their degree will be completed before the start of the appointment.
+- A PhD degree :mortar_board: in a related discipline from a reputable university.
+Current PhD candidates are eligible to apply as well, provided that they are in the final stage of their studies and that their PhD degree will be completed before the start of the appointment.
+The PhD requirement can be waived for exceptional candidates without a PhD degree, such as software developers with a publication track record or those with ample working experience.
-- An ability to conduct research semi-independently.
+- An ability to conduct research independently.
-- A publication record is not required, but candidates with demonstrated impact, writing skills, and a strong affinity to publish are welcome to emphasise these in their application.
+- A publication record with demonstrated impact, writing skills, and a strong affinity to publish.
 - Proficiency in one or more of the following areas: GIS, game engines, Geomatics, 3D city modelling, computer science, urban planning, and/or urban simulations.
 - Good communication skills in English, and an ability to present research in both academic and non-academic venues.
 - Experience with programming.
 Having built software used by others and/or scientific software experience is a plus.
 We will prioritise applicants who can demonstrate these qualities through a Github profile or similar evidence.
+- An ability to supervise others (e.g. students and junior researchers).
 - Curiosity and passion to explore new concepts, methods and technologies, and capability of identifying and quickly learning the most suitable tools for the research on the go.
 - A positive and proactive stance on open science, preferably with demonstrated activities such as using and developing open-source software, releasing data as open data, and promoting reproducible research.